vikassyadav/vikassyadav/README.md

 - [Total Stars]: XX
 - [Total Forks]: XX
 - [Total Contributions]: XX
-- //[Profile Visitors]: XX [Note: This part can be updated manually]
+- /*[Profile Visitors]: XX [Note: This part can be updated manually]*/

 #### 📬 Let's Connect
 If you're interested in my work or have any questions, feel free to reach out!
-You can find me on [LinkedIn](https://www.linkedin.com/in/vikas-yadav-5554ab247) //or [Twitter](https://twitter.com/yourhandle).
+You can find me on [LinkedIn](https://www.linkedin.com/in/vikas-yadav-5554ab247)./*or [Twitter](https://twitter.com/yourhandle).*/

 Happy coding! 😄